scalar-labs/scalar-kubernetes/docs/AKSManualDeploymentGuide.md

 ### Create Azure Kubernetes cluster

-This section explains how to set up Azure Kubernetes services with Azure portal.
+This section explains how to set up Azure Kubernetes services with the Azure portal.

 1. Select **Kubernetes services** from the services on Azure portal.
 2. Select **Add**.